MicrosoftDocs/ATADocs/ATPDocs/directory-service-accounts.md

 7. Round robin all other DSA gMSA entries
 8. Round robin all other DSA regular entries

-- The sensor will look for a DSA entry with an exact match of the domain name of the target domain.
-If an exact match is found, the sensor will attempt to sign in to the domain with the DSA entry settings.

-- If there isn't an exact match of the domain name or the exact match entry failed to authenticate, the sensor will traverse the list via round robin.

-For example, if these are the DSA entries configured:
+Another example, if these are the DSA entries configured:

 - DSA1.northamerica.contoso.com
 - DSA2.EMEA.contoso.com